 Working through the process to construct this piece, I struggled with my approach.
 Do I play it safe and highlight platforms to publish with purpose through digital mediums?
 Or do I share with a public audience my passion for being an advocate of creative writing?

-As I began to focus in on the significance of writing and plan how I could contribute to the National Day on Writing's "Why I Write" Celebration, I found myself coming back to the words of George Orwell in his 1946 "Why I Write" essay:
+As I began to focus in on the significance of writing and plan how I could contribute to the National Day on Writing's "Why I Write" Celebration, I found myself coming back to the words of George Orwell in his 1946 "Why I Write" essay:"And looking back through my work, I see that it is invariably where I lacked a political purpose that I wrote lifeless books and was betrayed into purple passages, sentences without meaning, decorative adjectives and humbug generally."

 A Second Grade Snapshot